Chronic Migraine Botox in Walnut Creek

 A neurologist-guided approach to migraine treatment

 Botox for chronic migraine is not the same as cosmetic Botox.
 While the medication is related, the treatment pattern, dosing, goals, and clinical decision-making are different.
+Read more about chronic migraine treatment in our Blog Post.

 Chronic migraine Botox is a medical treatment used for prevention.
 It is not designed to stop a migraine that is already happening.
 It is also not the right treatment for every headache pattern.